How do you feel about undergoing change?

 5. Say thank you for the things that do work

-Being a leader is a very ungrateful job in most cases, and the majority of employees are quick to complain but very slow on compliments.
+Being a leader can be a thankless job in most cases, and the majority of employees are quick to complain but very slow on compliments.
 But just as you are looking for positive feedback from your boss, so is he looking for recognition and feedback from you.

-Going through change is tough whether you are the employer making the changes or the employee undergoing the changes.
+Going through change is tough whether you are the employer undergoing change or the employee experiencing the changes.
 However, employees are far from powerless in driving change in the workplace or making a positive difference to make transitions easier.
 A simple thank you goes a long way, and making small changes can make change easy while improving the morale of the office.

 You don’t need anything but a good attitude to make change easier for everyone.

 What about you?
-What do you suggest people do to make transitions easier?
+What do you suggest people do to make transitions easier when undergoing change?
 Share your success stories, your advice, and your comments below, and hit the share button if you agree with the post.

 Photo courtesy Unsplash, I, the author have the right to use this picture.